 connect their publishers with prospective advertisers in political campaigns, city government agencies, and voter education campaigns.

 This initiative is aimed to support civic engagement through strengthening the trusted local news sources of immigrants and communities of color, and develop new sources of revenue and sustainability for this media sector.
+Read our report on this pilot initiative, Making Local Elections Count, published in October 2021 here.

 About the City Elections Initiative